vedph/cadmus_doc/deploy/docker-setup.md

 ## Mac

 - download and install Docker for Desktop from <https://docs.docker.com/docker-for-mac/install/>.
-As for Windows, it includes docker-compose.
+As for Windows, it already includes docker compose.